mocks-server/website/versioned_docs/version-1.7.0/tutorials-dynamic.md

 ## Add an express middleware fixture

-Add a fixture for `GET` `/api/users/:id` that will respond with the user with correspondant id, or a "not found" error if any user matches:
+Add a fixture for `GET` `/api/users/:id` that will respond with the user with correspondent id, or a "not found" error if any user matches:

 ```javascript
 //mocks/fixtures/users.js